eduardo-kt/HowardBandy/bandy2014.md

 * Our process will be designing and verifying the system, them monitoring its performance and determining the maximum safe position size.
 * Our metrics will be account growth, normalized for risk.

+The trading system has two distinct components:
+* **Trading System Development** handles issue and data selection; and design, testing, and validation of the trading model.
+* **Trading System Management** focuses on monitoring the health of the system being traded, estimating risk, determining positio size, estimating profit potential, and making the trades.

 The purpose of a trading system is to recognize an inefficiency in price, then make trades that capture that inefficiency.
 A trading system is a combination of a model and some data.
 The primary data series is a time-ordered sequence of prices of the issue being traded.
 The model is a logic which try to recognize patterns that precede profitable trading opportunities.